Motorcycle Accident Lawyer MN – Laws

 If you were hit by a car while riding your motorcycle we can help.
 Pam Rochlin and David Rochlin are Minnesota personal injury attorneys with more than 25 years’ experience, successfully handling hundreds of motorcycle and car accident injury cases throughout MN.
 Pam was a former partner at Meshbesher & Spence, now offering small firm attention to her clients.

-A top motorcycle accident lawyer can meet with you to discuss to discuss your injury case at our offices in Edina, Woodbury and Minneapolis MN.
+A top motorcycle accident lawyer can meet to discuss your injury case at our offices in Edina, Woodbury and Minneapolis MN.
 Our attorneys also meet people at their homes to discuss motorcycle crash injuries in St. Paul MN, Rogers MN, Elk River, Maple Grove, and Brooklyn Park MN.
 Also, Chanhassen, Chaska, and other cities throughout Minnesota.
 The primary focus of our lawyers is to get you fair and complete compensation after you have been injured in a motorcycle accident.
 We will always provide you with a free initial consultation.
 Further, we will never charge anything unless we are successful in getting compensation for you and your family.